izoomi/apple/README.md

 ## Description

-This project pulls from Open Weather API (using a key found online) and uses the `geocoder` gem.
+This project pulls from Open Weather API and uses the `geocoder` gem.

 ## Getting started